jkeslin/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

   * Javascript Debugging
   * Performance Optimization

+The elements tab allows realtime editing of HTML and CSS Javascript debugging is done in the sources tab Performanace Optimization can be done in the Network and PageSpeed sections.

 * What's the quick key for your OS to spawn the Dev Tools inspector?

 Alt + Command + I